 Take claims of abuse seriously and reach out to those you’re concerned about, but only when you believe it’s safe to do so.
 Staying in regular contact and understanding an older person’s situation is the best way to spot signs of elder abuse and let someone know you’re there for them.

 It can be tempting to judge those who commit elder abuse harshly, and indeed it seems inexcusable that someone would willingly harm another person.

 While elder abuse is never acceptable or justified, it’s more likely to occur when a carer or family member is experiencing high levels of stress, feeling overworked, dealing with depression or addiction, or dependant on the older person for support – be that financially, socially or physically.
 It may also occur if a carer is looking after someone who was once abusive or is made to feel isolated and unsupported in their role.

 Caregiving can be an undervalued, invisible role with that comes with a huge mental and physical burden.
 If your situation has changed as a caregiver, or you’re struggling in the role and worry you may harm or neglect those in your care, know that support is available.
 It’s always best to take action before a situation escalates and abuse occurs.

-What to you if you suspect or witness elder abuse
+What to do if you suspect or witness elder abuse

-Elder abuse is incredibly distressing, and finding someone who understands this complex issue can help you decide what to do if you’re worried that someone you know is being mistreated or exploited.
+Elder abuse is incredibly distressing, and it can be helpful to speak to someone who understands this complex issue.
+They can help you how to proceed if you’re worried someone you know is being mistreated or exploited.